milindchawre/config-store/README.md

 # config-store
-this repo stores application configuration
+This repo stores application configuration, which is syned into Spring Cloud Config server.